Jeadie/gram/README.md

  - Handle TAB more graciously
  - Handle Unicode and discrepancies between src and rende
  - Replace in file
+ - On line delete, copy contents to clipboard

 ## Bugs
   - `jq` is not default installed on all boxes
   - Handle string rendering with \" being ignored
+  - numbers are highlighted within comments (maybe a feature?)
+  - Sometimes searching spams `SEARCH: ` repeatedly.